-I am thrilled to share this article I wrote for the current issue of National Geographic Traveler magazine on newsstands now.
+I am thrilled to share this article I wrote for the Aug/Sept 2017 edition of National Geographic Traveler magazine.
 The article is featured in a section titled “British Accents” and includes a selection of beautiful photographs and stories about the British countryside, including this short essay about the mythical land of Merlin – Wales!

 Stand on the ridge of Cadair Idris, in Wales’s Snowdonia National Park, and listen closely, and you can almost hear the calls of ancient voices carried on the winds, the chords of plaintive harp strings, and the names of legendary folk whose tales were first told here centuries ago—names like Merlin, King Arthur, Rhiannon, and the Lady of the Lake.
 Plus many more Welsh names, some seriously hard to pronounce.

 The name of this mountain was inspired by the mythological giant Idris, who was said to sit atop the summit, recite epic poetry, study the stars, and philosophize about the universe.
 Standing on that ridge, I could almost feel the giant’s presence, as if he were still sitting up there, watching me.
 And I could sense why some folks say that anyone who stays overnight on Cadair Idris will awake as either a raving lunatic or a gifted poet, if they wake at all.